Tartaric acid: History

-Tartaric acid has been known to winemakers for centuries.
-However, the chemical process for extraction was developed in 1769 by the Swedish chemist Carl Wilhelm Scheele.
+Tartaric acid has been known to winemakers for centuries– its crude crystalline form as found off top of wine barrels were called tartarum (rendered tartre by Chaucer) or "wine stone".
+However, chemical extraction and purification was developed in 1769 by the Swedish chemist Carl Wilhelm Scheele.

 Tartaric acid played an important role in the discovery of chemical chirality.
 This property of tartaric acid was first observed in 1832 by Jean Baptiste Biot, who observed its ability to rotate polarized light.
 Louis Pasteur continued this research in 1847 by investigating the shapes of sodium ammonium tartrate crystals, which he found to be chiral.
 By manually sorting the differently shaped crystals, Pasteur was the first to produce a pure sample of levotartaric acid.